 • Resetting the product to factory default settings.
-See .
+See Reset to factory default settings on page 53.

 Function Button

 The function button has multiple functions:

 - As leveling Assistant This function helps to ensure the image is level.
 Press the button for about 2 seconds to start the leveling assistant and press again to stop.
 The status LED (see) and buzzer signal assist leveling of the image.
 The image is level when the buzzer beeps continuously. - To view the Status LED Press the button once to light up the Status LEDs.
 Press again to turn them off.
 The LEDs will turn off automatically after 10 seconds.